-11:28 He shall return into his land with great riches; and his heart shall be against the holy covenant.
+11:28 Shall he return into his land with great riches; and his heart shall be against the holy covenant.
 As a result of intrigues in Jerusalem against his supporters, Antiochus IV plundered the temple on his return from Egypt to Antioch in Syria (cf. 1 Maccabees 1:20-28).
-11:29 He shall turn toward the south.
+11:29 He shall return, and come toward the south.
 Antiochus IV invaded Egypt again in 168 B.C.

 11:30 The ships of Chittim shall come against him.
 Roman armies under Gaius Popilius Laenas forced Antiochus IV to retreat from Egypt.
-Indignation against the holy covenant.
-Antiochus determined to exterminate Jewish religion.